Understand them better so you can avoid them where possible

 All the rules, regulations and timeframes are determined by the card schemes, typically Visa, Mastercard, UnionPay and the EFTPOS providers, including but not limited to credit card, debit card and prepaid card – and Till is bound by them.
 So, when a chargeback occurs, you will be notified, and the chargeback will be debited from your merchant account on that day.

 But Till’s AUD$25 admin fee per chargeback will appear on your monthly invoice.
-Note that if you lose a chargeback dispute at arbitration the schemes will charge you USD$500.

 What are the timeframes?